Clinical trial of combining botulinum toxin injection and fissurectomy for chronic anal fissure: a dose-dependent study

 All patients were sent home on laxatives and oral analgesia within 24 hours of the procedure.
 Patients were advised to take regular warm sitz baths, maintain a high-fiber diet, and increase their fluid intake.

-All patients were evaluated in the outpatient clinic at approximately 7, 14, 21, and 28 days, and at 8 weeks postoperative.
-Symptoms were reviewed in terms of pain (degree of improvement and onset of improvement), per rectal bleeding, and presence of incontinence (gas, liquid, or stool).
-We followed up with the healed patients for 1 year, during which time they underwent historical and physical examinations.
+All patients were evaluated in the outpatient clinic at approximately 7, 14, 21, and 28 days, and at 8 weeks postoperatively.
+Symptoms were reviewed in terms of pain (degree of improvement and onset of improvement), per rectal bleeding, and the presence of incontinence (gas, liquid, or stool).
+The patients were followed up for 1 year, during which time they underwent historical and physical examinations.

 Statistical analysis

-The paper conducts a statistical analysis using IBM SPSS ver.
-26 (IBM Corp), where descriptive and frequency analyses are calculated first.
-The paper then proceeds to recode some of the continuous variables, such as age, into categorical variables in order to ensure the chi-square analysis is conducted efficiently.
-The paper will then proceed with the chi-square analysis, where several groups’ relationships are tested under a 95% confidence interval.
-The null hypothesis was rejected if the obtained P-value from the chi-square analysis was greater than the critical α level of 0.05.
+A statistical analysis was conducted using IBM SPSS ver.
+26.0 (IBM Corp), where descriptive and frequency analyses were carried out first.
+Some of the continuous variables, such as age, were recorded as categorical variables for a chi-square analysis, in which several groups’ relationships are tested under a 95% confidence interval.
+The null hypothesis was rejected if the P-value obtained from the chi-square analysis was greater than the cutoff α level of 0.05.

 RESULTS

-The BoNT/A dose units were divided into 3 categories: 50±10, 70±10, and >80.
-The analysis in Table 1 reveals that participants whose dose was greater than 80 units were old age.
-Analysis of the categorical data further reveals that those in the group between 41 and 60 years of age who also received 40 to 60 units of BoNT/A (n=42, 36.5%), while the group above 60 years who also received BoNT/A greater than 80 units had the lowest frequency (n=1, 0.9%).
-Cross-tabulation between the location of the fissure and the BoNT/A units indicates that those with a posterior fissure who also received between 61 and 80 units of BoNT/A had the highest frequency (n=40, 34.5%), while the group with an anterior fissure who also received more than 80 units of BoNT/A had the lowest frequency (n=1, 0.9%).
+The BoNT/A dose units were divided into 3 categories: 50±10, 70±10, and 100 units.
+As shown in Table 1, the participants whose dose was greater than 80 units were older.
+An analysis of the categorical data further reveals that those in the group between 41 and 60 years of age who also received 40 to 60 units of BoNT/A (n=42, 36.5%), while the group above 60 years who also received BTA doses greater than 80 units had the lowest frequency (n=1, 0.9%).
+Cross-tabulation between the location of the fissure and the BoNT/A units indicated that the largest group comprised patients with a posterior fissure who also received between 61 and 80 units of BoNT/A (n=40, 34.5%), while the smallest group consistent of patients with an anterior fissure who also received more than 80 units of BTA (n=1, 0.9%).

 Demographic and clinical characteristics of patients

-Table 2 shows a summary of the chi-square analysis conducted between the age categories and the time of resolving the symptoms.
-The obtained P-value from the analysis, 0.42, is greater than the critical α level of 0.05.
+Table 2 shows a summary of the chi-square analysis conducted between the age categories and the time of symptom resolution.
+The P-value obtained from the analysis, 0.42, is greater than the critical α level of 0.05.
 Hence, the null hypothesis that there was no statistically significant difference between the 2 groups was accepted.
-There was no relationship between the time of resolving the symptoms and the patient’s age in years.
+There was no relationship between the time of symptom resolution and the patient’s age.

-Correlation between age and time of resolution of symptoms (n=116)
+Correlation between age and time of symptom resolution

-Table 3 shows a summary of the relationship between the BoNT/A dose and the time the pain started to improve, i.e., the time it took for the symptoms to disappear entirely along with the duration of incontinence.
-From the results, the number of days after the pain started to improve was separated into 2 categories: less than 8 days and more than or equal to 8 days.
+Table 3 shows a summary of the relationship between the BoNT/A dose and the time the pain started to improve—that is, the time it took for the symptoms to disappear entirely, along with the duration of incontinence.
+Based on the results, the number of days until the pain started to improve was separated into 2 categories: less than 8 days and more than or equal to 8 days.
 The obtained P-value from the chi-square analysis, 0.002, was less than the critical α of 0.05.
-Essentially, the number of days before the pain started to improve was dependent on the amount of BoNT/A units administered.
-The number of days after the pain completely disappeared was divided into 4 categories: <7 days (n=9), ≥7 and ≤14 days (n=64), >14 and ≤21 days (n=3), and >21 days (n=40).
+In essence, the number of days until the pain started to improve was dependent on the number of BoNT/A units administered.
+The number of days after the pain completely disappeared was divided into 4 categories: <7 days (n=9), 7 to 14 days (n=68), >14 to 21 days (n=10), and >21 days (n=28).
 The obtained P-value, 0.857, was greater than the critical α level of 0.05.
-Hence, there was no relationship between the number of days after the pain completely disappeared and the amount of BoNT/A units administered.
+Hence, there was no relationship between the number of days after the pain completely disappeared and the number of BoNT/A units administered.
 For the duration of incontinence, the obtained P-value of 0.15 revealed no significant relationship with the amount of BoNT/A units administered.

-Correlation between BTA dose and the time pain starts to improve and completely disappears in terms of 7, 14, 21, and 28 days (n=116)
+Correlation between BoNT dose and the time pain started to improve and completely disappeared

-Table 4 reveals a summary of the obtained chi-square analysis between incontinence and location of the fissure, age, and BoNT/A dose.
-From the analysis, it is clear that all of the obtained P-values were greater than the critical α level of 0.05.
+Table 4 summarizes the results of chi-square analysis between incontinence and location of the fissure, age, and BoNT/A dose.
+All of the obtained P-values were greater than the critical α level of 0.05.
 Hence, there was a statistically significant relationship between incontinence and location of the fissure, age, and BoNT/A dose.

-Correlation between incontinence and location of the fissure, age, BTA dose (n=116)
+Correlations between incontinence and location of the fissure, age, and BoNT dose

 DISCUSSION

-The treatment of anal fissures was chaotic until 1951 when Eisenhammer proposed using a partial lateral internal sphincterotomy.
+The treatment of anal fissures was inconsistent until 1951 when Eisenhammer proposed using a partial lateral internal sphincterotomy.
 It is considered the standard treatment for anal fissures [5].
-However, owing to the noticeable risk of permanent fecal incontinence (1% of patients) which may occur many years after if the sphincter is exposed to further damage such as a complicated delivery or anal surgery [6].
+However, owing to the noticeable risk of permanent fecal incontinence (1% of patients), which may occur many years after if the sphincter is exposed to further damage, such as a complicated delivery or anal surgery, alternative treatments have been sought [6].

-Since the BTA injection was introduced as a potential treatment for anal fissures in 1993, there were several studies that prove its efficacy with a variable healing rate and recurrent rate [68].
-The BTA works by inhibiting acetylcholine release into the internal sphincter close to an anal fissure [7]; on the other hand, a fissurectomy alone is advocated for in children and adults in some areas [9].
-It enhances healing by removing the fibrotic fissure edges; nevertheless, it does not address the anal sphincter hypertonicity.
-There are various studies that describe how combining a fissurectomy and BTA achieve an excellent healing rate of 79% after 1 year [10].
+Since BTA injection was introduced as a potential treatment for anal fissures in 1993, there have been several studies that proved its efficacy, with a varying healing rate and recurrent rate [68].
+BTA works by inhibiting acetylcholine release into the internal sphincter close to an anal fissure [7]; however, a fissurectomy alone is advocated for in children and adults in some areas [9].
+This procedure enhances healing by removing the fibrotic fissure edges; nevertheless, it does not address the anal sphincter hypertonicity.
+A study reported that combining fissurectomy and BTA injection achieved an excellent healing rate of 79% after 1 year [10].

-We decided to conduct a study of all female patients since they have a higher rate of incontinence [11] resulting from risk factors during pregnancy and childbirth.
+We decided to conduct a study of all female patients, since they have a higher rate of incontinence [11] resulting from risk factors during pregnancy and childbirth.
 Eighty-four of our patients (72.4%) displayed posterior fissures and 15 patients (12.9%) had anterior fissures.
-This is consistent with what is reported in the literature, in which 90% of all fissures occurred posteriorly, 10% anteriorly, and less than 1% of patients had both anterior and posterior fissures [1214].
+This is consistent with what has been reported in the literature, in which 90% of all fissures occurred posteriorly, 10% anteriorly, and fewer than 1% of patients had both anterior and posterior fissures [1214].
 However, we had a higher number of patients (n=17) who had both anterior and posterior fissures than reported in the literature.

 In comparison with Barnes et al. [15], who used a similar technique of combining fissurectomy and BoNT/A, our study has a larger number of patients.
-We were able to achieve an overall healing rate of 99.1% at 1 year without resorting to a surgical sphincterotomy.
-There was only 1 recurrence in the 1-year follow-up, a figure slightly more favorable to Barnes et al. [15].
-It is noteworthy to recognize that they used 100 units in all patients, using a technique where they injected into the base of the fissure; whereas we injected half of the amount at the fissure and the other half at 3 and 9 o’clock.
-We believe this relaxes the whole sphincter, which could attribute to a more success rate.
+We were able to achieve an overall healing rate of 99.1% at 1 year without resorting to surgical sphincterotomy.
+There was only one recurrence during 1 year of follow-up, a figure slightly more favorable compared to Barnes et al. [15].
+It is noteworthy to recognize that they administered 100 units to all patients, using a technique where they injected BoNT/A into the base of the fissure, whereas we injected half of the amount at the fissure and the other half at 3 and 9 o’clock.
+We believe this relaxes the whole sphincter, which could contribute to a higher success rate.

-There is a considerable variation in the literature in regards to the most effective site of BTA injection.
-Our technique is similar to what was reported in the previous study [16], where they used only 25 units and the healing rate after BoNT/A injection was 81.8%.
-In comparison to our data, injecting patients with a higher dose of BoNT/A (i.e., 100 units) fails to have superior results in terms of shortening the time for symptoms’ resolution neither the onset when compared to 50 or 70 units where all happen >7 days 87.0%, 83.9%, and 85.7% for 50, 70, and 100 units of BoNT/A groups, respectively.
-Noteworthy is the fact that there was a higher incidence of liquid incontinence in the group that received 100 units.
-Our study reported a 10.3% degree of incontinence in the immediate postoperative period.
-This appears to be on the upper limit of the range reported (4%–7%) in previous studies [5, 14, 17], which likely attributes to the technique of injecting in 3 areas.
+There is considerable variation in the literature regarding the most effective site of BTA injection.
+Our technique is similar to what was reported in a previous study that used only 25 units and reported a healing rate of 81.8% after BoNT/A injection [16].
+In comparison to our data, injecting patients with a higher dose of BoNT/A (i.e., 100 units) failed to exhibit superior results in terms of shortening the time for symptoms’ resolution or the onset when compared to 50 or 70 units, where all cases took place at >7 days (87.0% vs. 83.9% vs. 85.7% for the 50-, 70-, and 100-units BoNT/A groups, respectively).
+It is also noteworthy that there was a higher incidence of liquid incontinence in the group that received 100 units.
+Our study reported a 10.3% rate of incontinence in the immediate postoperative period.
+This appears to be above the upper limit of the range reported (4%–7%) in previous studies [5, 14, 17], which can likely be attributed to the technique of injecting at 3 areas.
 However, the incontinence was transient, and all patients reported normal continence by the 8-week follow-up.

-In our data, when we compare the 3 groups (50, 70, and 100 units), there were superior results with the use of 70 units with complete resolution of symptoms at 76.7% in 7- to 14-days compared with no incontinence at a rate of 82.1% even though a meta-analysis by Bobkiewicz et al. [18] claims no dose-dependent efficiency.
+In our data, when we compared the 3 groups (50, 70, and 100 units), superior results were found when 70 units were used, with complete resolution of symptoms in 76.7% of patients in 7 to 14 days and no incontinence in 82.1,% even though the meta-analysis conducted by Bobkiewicz et al. [18] claimed no dose-dependent pattern of efficiency.

-In our experience, we likely had more success because all of our patients were female.
-Soltany et al. [16] identified the superiority of the results in female patients.
+In our experience, we likely had more success because all our patients were women.
+Soltany et al. [16] reported superior results in female patients.
 Our results compare favorably with published data.
-Most of the enrolled patients (94.8%) resolved their symptoms and had complete healing of the fissure(s).
-Only 1 recurrence occurred after achieving complete healing, and this particular patient revealed later they did not comply with conservative therapy or good eating habits.
+Most of the enrolled patients (94.8%) experienced symptom resolution and complete healing of the fissure(s).
+Only one recurrence occurred after achieving complete healing, and this particular patient revealed later that she did not comply with conservative therapy or good eating habits.

 There were 5 recurrences in a mean follow-up period of 8 weeks.
 These were completely resolved by using diltiazem.

-In conclusion, 70 units of BTA injection combined with a fissurectomy is a suitable second-line treatment for a chronic idiopathic anal fissure that is not associated with other anal conditions.
+In conclusion, 70 units of BTA injection combined with fissurectomy is a suitable second-line treatment for chronic idiopathic anal fissures that are not associated with other anal conditions.
 Due to the high degree of success and low rate of major morbidity, the procedure may be considered as a straightforward, safe, and effective treatment for anal fissures.

 Notes